joshjh2002/software-engineering-models/LearningPlan.md

 * This job has been invaluable to me in improving my worth ethic, time managment, communication and research skills.
 Through this job, I have significantly improved my writing skills too, as it is imperative I communicate my views on matters relating to the website accuratly and so that there is no confusion, and hence, work is completed on time and correctly.
 Otherwise, it is my fault if something goes wrong, so I need to be responsible and clear.
 I like learning how websites are made and developing my understanding of the Internet.

 ## Reflection
-I have chosen to use markdown syntax to produce my Work Breakdown Structure and Gantt graph for many reasons instead of using other applications like Microsoft Visio:
-* It has easy to follow syntax and understand
-* I can zoom into the graphs as much as I want.
-This allows we to use as much detail and have as many items in the chart as I need and not have to worry about making to readable by making the font size larger or having to create a very long and complex flowchart.
-* Markdown will do the formatting for me, which allows me to focus on the content of the charts, rather than the charts themselves and making them presentable.
-This gives me more time to think about its contents and making sure I get all the information in the correct place.

-I can respect that others may not have chosen this path because they like to be able to visualise what they are doing, instead of using syntax to produce a diagram.
-Misrosoft Visio is a great example of such tools, capable of producing flowcharts and other diagrams.
-I did not choose to use Visio as

-When completing my graphs, I thougn they went very well, however it took me a while to figure out how I was going to arrange them to make it readable and easy to follow.
+I though producing my graphs went very well, however it took me a while to figure out how I was going to arrange them to make it readable and easy to follow.
 This was due to the nature of the graphs, rather than the tools used to create it.
 I was eventually able to figure out a good way in which to present my work and keep it easy to follow and readable.
 I did enjoy working on the graphs though, and it was a fun and new experience to work with the markdown syntax.
 I used [this](https://mermaid-js.github.io/mermaid/#/) webpage to learn how to use the mermaid syntax, which I referred to quite frequently to debug my graphs whenever they did not compile.
 I used examples of WBS diagrams on the lesson material and notes to get inspiration for my diagrams and adapt them to the context of my work.
 Overall, I think my diagrams went very well, although it was a slow process to begin with.
 If I were to do this again, I would use more examples in order to get my work done and try to spend less time thinking about how to lay out the graph and focus more on the content as I went through seveal drafts before settling on the one you see [above](#work-breakdown-structure).

 Regarding my [CV](#cv), I found this quite difficult to compose, especially when it came to my experiences in the world of work.
 I think it went well, despite it taking a long time.
 Much like with my graphs, I referred to a lot of examples on I found either via the Internet, or ones my friends have sent me to review for them before sending them to apply for a job.
 This was very helpful, and I used what they did and applied to to me.
 Next time, I will be able to use this as my basis and build off it, adding my achievements as I go.
 That being said, I did struggle with writing about my achievements, this is most likely due to the fact that I haven't written a CV is several years and forgotten how to format them and what to include, but the examples were a great source to help me understand.

 Writing my report in this format has helped me understand more about software engineering and open my eyes to more than just the programming side of the project.
 I have learnt to consider the deadlines that may be emposed on me when creating software and documentation through the Gantt diagram and adheering to the requirements of this report.
-It is important that you must take steps to ensure your project is completed on time, and that's what I did in my report.
+It is important that you must take steps to ensure your project is completed on time, and that is what I did in my report.
+I went through each part of my report methodicly, doing the tasks that would take the most time first like the Work Breakdown Structure and Gantt chart, I then moved onto my introduction and background section.
+Doing it this way also helped my write the other parts of my report because I understood what I was supposed to be writing about, and the experince to write about it.

 There is a very clear difference between reports in college and university.
 When writing this report, I spent a lot more time researching than I have for college reports of similar size.
-This is most likely because reports in college didn't need to cover such a wide range of topcis as this report did, therefore I didn't need to do too much research.
+This is most likely because reports in college did not need to cover such a wide range of topcis as this report did, therefore I did not need to do too much research.
 As university requires a vast knowledge base, I found myself on a variety of webpages reading through a lot of articles to find information that could prove useful.
 I also feel that I need to take more ownership in what I have written and spend more time reading my sources than I would have otherwise.
-This is because I need to be more involved with my work, and show exactly what I can do.
+This is because I need to be more involved with my work and show exactly what I can do.

 Overall, I would say that me report went well, however, I think it could have gone smoother if I did additional planning before I started my report.
 I was too eegar to start and did not do much planning, which I think, untimatly ended uo in my struggling.
 Next time, I will take my time to plan what it is I am going to say and how.
 This will allow me to work more efficiently and produce better quality work which flows much nicer.
 An aspect that I think went well was my ability to grasp the markdown mermaid syntax to produce my flowchart and gantt chart.
 I found it very easy to follow and was very excited to try to impliment it into my work.